Our mission at Upper Lonsdale Preschool is to offer a play-based program where children are welcome to explore, learn

 Meet Our Teachers

 Erin began working with Upper Lonsdale Preschool in December 2012, as our assistant teacher, alongside Pat Muller, who had been teaching at ULP since 1986.
 Upon Pat’s retirement in 2015, Erin became our head teacher.
 She did her Early Childhood Education (ECE) practicum at preschool, under Pat’s guidance, in 1998, and has been working in the ECE field since then.
-Erin then returned to ULP when her now 15-year-old daughter, Olivia, attended preschool here, so things have really come full circle for her!
+Erin then returned to ULP when her now 18-year-old daughter, Olivia, attended preschool here, so things have really come full circle for her!
 Erin’s philosophy is play based and she feels that, given the freedom to express themselves through play, children gain valuable skills and strengthen social relationships.

 Lenora completed her ECE practicum in May 2017 at ULP and joined us next month as our new assistant teacher.
-Lenora is a mother of two inquisitive teens and has her ECE as well as a degree in PhysEd from UBC.
+Lenora is a mother of two inquisitive young adults and has her ECE as well as a degree in PhysEd from UBC.
 She believes that learning should be play based and fun, and that curriculum should be collaborative, emerging from the interests of the children as they interact with their environment and engage with their peers, teachers and family.

 Our Teacher's Philosophy